-There have been no large-scale redundancies within the Hypoport Group in recent years.
-In particular, there have been no redundancies involving more than 1,000 employees or more than 5 per cent of the workforce in the last ten years.
-The number of employees has risen almost five-fold in the last ten years from 489 (31 December 2011) to 2,332 (31 December 2021).
+There have been no large-scale redundancies (more than 1,000 people) within the Hypoport Group in recent years.
+The number of employees has more than quadrupled in the last ten years from 546 (31 December 2012) to 2,332 (31 December 2022).
 For more details, please refer to the annual reports.
-Despite the negative economic impact of the coronavirus crisis since the beginning of 2020, almost 400 new jobs have been created at Hypoport over the past two calendar years.
+Despite the negative economic impact of the coronavirus crisis since the beginning of 2020 and the massive slump in the volume of mortgage finance in 2022, almost 400 new jobs have been created at Hypoport over the past three calendar years.

 Hypoport looks after the mental wellbeing of its staff and has been working with the highly respected Fürstenberg Institute for a number of years as part of its mental health management programme.
-The Institute uses modern, networked, occupational health management measures, employee and management counselling and CPD and coaching courses to help people in companies to stay mentally healthy, satisfied and productive.
+The Institute uses modern, networked, occupational health management measures, employee and management counselling and CPD and coaching courses to help people in companies to look after their mental health and stay satisfied and productive.
 Support can be provided at one of nine centres across Germany or via online coaching, whichever the employee prefers.
 The Fürstenberg Institute's quality management system has been certified in accordance with ISO 9001 by the product standards regulator TÜV Süd.